Colorectal cancer

 Radiation

 Uses beams of high energy X-rays to treat cancer and shrink tumors.
-Radiation works in smaller areas, although it can still affect and damage normal healthy cells.
+Radiation works in smaller areas, although it can still affect and damage normal, healthy cells.

 Immunotherapy